npryce/code-guide/README.md

     #|.

-The order in which explanations are presented to the reader can be controlled by adding indices in square brackets at the start of each ## comment block.
+The order in which explanations are presented to the reader can be controlled by adding indices in square brackets at the start of each #| comment block.
 Indices start at 1.
-All comment blocks must have an index, or none.
-If no comment blocks have an index, explanations are shown in the order they appear in the source code.
+Either all or none of the explanations must have an index.
+If no explanations have an index, they are shown in the order they appear in the source code.

     #| [2] This statement will be explained second.